Aili-Light/nvidia-development-toolkit/README.md

 # Important Note
 1. This repository provides GMSL camera driver for Jetson Orin Development Kit.
 2. This driver is developped for ALG GMSL camera module only.
-3. This driver is compatible only with JetPack5.02.
+3. This driver is compatible only with JetPack5.02 (Kernel R35.5).
 4. PINMUX update is required to connect ALG camera module.

 # Prerequisites